 Taking the Tutorial

 In order to enroll in the Academic Integrity Tutorial, you must be a registered student who is in their first semester.
-New students are required to enroll themselves in the tutorial through the Blackboard site.
-Once you have Blackboard access, visit your “My Communities” tab and search for the “Graduate School Academic Integrity Tutorial” to enroll in the tutorial.
+Once you have Blackboard access, visit your “My Communities” tab and search for the “Graduate School Academic Integrity Tutorial”.
 Here is a guide.

-Once you have enrolled in the tutorial, you may take the tutorial at your convenience, and as many times as you want.
-You must complete each module with a 100% score in order to complete the tutorial.
+You may take the tutorial at your convenience, and as many times as you want.
+You must complete each module and have a total score of 80% or above to successfully complete the tutorial.